agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

       "features"      : (16,80) #number of features used in the CycleGAN model, impacts on the Generator and Discriminator
     ```

-    Understanding the impact of each hyperparameter on the overall optimization process is a important step to know how to trick the optimization.
+    From the figure bellow it is clear the impact of each hyperparameter on the overall optimization process.
+It is a important to know the relevance of the most important hyperparameters, with the objective of improving the optimization.
 Therefore, here is an [interactive representation](https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/docs/plot_param_importances.html) of the relative importance of each hyperparameter in determining the objective value.

     <p align="center">
       <img src="https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/docs/plot_param_importances.png" alt="Alt Text">